Tony Eury Jr.: Racing career

 In 2020, Eury Jr. was the crew chief for Natalie Decker and the Ken Schrader Racing No. 52 car in the ARCA Menards Series season-opener at Daytona, fielded in a collaboration with Fury Race Cars.

 In 2022, Eury Jr. returned to NASCAR again and became the crew chief for the new Money Team's No. 50 car driven by Kaz Grala, the son of Darius Grala, one of the other co-owners of Fury Race Cars.
 On February 23, 2022, Eury was suspended for four races after the No. 50 lost a wheel during the 2022 Daytona 500.

+On January 17, 2025, it was announced that Eury Jr. would return as crew chief of the No. 50 car for the renamed Team AmeriVet in 2025 with Burt Myers making his Cup Series debut in the season-opening Cook Out Clash at Bowman Gray Stadium.